MVM Code of Conduct

 Penalties for Violation of the Code of Conduct

-• Private reprimand
+• Private verbal reprimand

 At the MVM Board’s discretion, any member of the coaching staff determined to be violating the Code of Conduct may be subject to disciplinary action, including termination of employment.